 When Bill de Blasio entered New York City’s mayoral race, nobody gave him much of a chance.
-He was an afterthought during the early days of the Democratic primary, trailing, former party nominee Bill Thompson and even scandal-plagued ex-congressman
+He was an afterthought during the early days of the Democratic primary, trailing City Council Speaker Christine Quinn, former party nominee Bill Thompson and even scandal-plagued ex-congressman Anthony Weiner.

 The city’s public advocate, de Blasio had made a career of standing up for the little guy.
 And that didn’t win him many friends among the big-money interests that normally run things.
 Three-term mayor Michael Bloomberg was definitely not on his side, for one.

 And de Blasio wasn’t even apologetic.
 He pledged to keep fighting for the underdog if he was elected mayor.
 His goals included providing economic opportunity for the city’s minorities and working class.
-And he set his sights on such abuses as the police department’spolicy which singled out blacks and Hispanics.
+And he set his sights on such abuses as the police department’s stop-and-frisk policy which singled out blacks and Hispanics.

 He even had the nerve to call for a tax increase on wealthy New Yorkers to pay for a universal pre-kindergarten program.